703-436-9948

 Friday, April 9, 7:30 PM

 A 23 minute docu-concert is an artist’s statement from Mark G. Meadows; a black bicultural jazz musician speaking out about the Black Lives Matter Movement.
 This film shares Mark’s journey as he communicates through interviews and music his effort to awaken people to the need for the equality for black people living in America.
 This will be hosted on zoom, with a link to the film, a live concert, and a post discussion.
 Mark has hosted this conversation with folks from multiple nationalities and backgrounds.
-Learn more at www.butdontbelievethem.com.
+Learn more/request your own screening at: www.butdontbelievethem.com.

 Picture